Ray Tracing is available on Snapchat filters and makes 3D objects more realistic

 Secondly, you must then manage the Ray Tracing settings for your objects.
 It is applied as a relationship between objects in the scene and is only supported with Meshes (Static and skinned meshes).
 The relationship is distinguished between Sender and Receiver and is defined from the "Render Mesh Visual Component".

-• Reflection Emitters : This feature is used to create visible meshes in the "RT reflections" and contributes to the visual appearance of the reflection.
+- Reflection Emitters : meshes visible in "RT reflections" and contributes to the visual appearance of the reflection.
 It is activated by a "Reflection Emitter" checkbox.

 Snapchat did a comprehensive guide to understand and master all the notions and settings for Ray Tracing.
 Ray Tracing will become a very important feature for brands that want to offer Try On with Snapchat Lenses.